Do you wish there was a drone guide to walk you through each step of everything you need to know? Then this is the page for you.

 ♦ Don’t fly or photograph people in places where there is an expectation of privacy without the individual’s permission

-I encourage you to memorize those rules so that you can help keep people and our hobby safe and out of the news!
+I encourage you to memorize those rules and keep them handy so that you can help keep people and our hobby safe and out of the news!

 For even more info on this subject check out the Know Before You Fly website.

-For those flying outside the U.S. check out these links for what the drone rules are in countries around the world:
+For those flying outside the U.S. check out this super helpful Master List of International Drone Rules to learn about what the drone rules are in other countries around the world.

 If you would like, click the following link and I’ll immediately send you my free drone pre-flight checklist straight to your inbox.

-Are you curious to know what drone terms like FPV, R/C, RTF and compass calibration mean?
+Are you curious to know what drone terms like FPV, R/C, RTF, FAA and compass calibration mean?
 Then check out this quick reference guide of Drone Terminology.

 Therefore, I recommend Airmap.io which is a website that allows drone pilots to see No Fly Zones and visualize the airspace around them to determine where they are permitted to fly.